 - The Emperor to the Primarchs of Warhammer 40,000, though the relationship sours with many of them.
 One in particular results in Calling the Old Man Out, Offing the Offspring, Cain and Abel, the destruction of several planets, trillions of people dying, and a new dark age for the galaxy.
-Welcome to the 41st Millenium.
+Yeah, 40k is that kind of franchise.

 - Cory from Fences, full on.
 Even remarked on almost by name:

 Rose: Everything that boy do... he do for you.
 He wants you to say, "Good job, son."
 That's all.